-We propose Runespoor to enable autonomous robotics applications to conduct advanced video analytics efficiently with edge-cloud computing.
-Runespoor improves tail accuracy with analytics-aware SR to reconstruct detailed information from compressed data, and content-aware adaptive controller to instantly adapt to fast-changing scenes.
-Our results show that Runespoor successfully improves the tail accuracy with minimal bandwidth consumption.
+For modern edge-cloud video analytics applications, the tail accuracy performance is critical but often ignored when handling the bandwidth consumption and overall accuracy trade-off.
+We propose Runespoor to enable demanding applications (e.g., autonomous robotics vehicles) to take advantage of the cloud and conduct advanced video analytics efficiently with edge-cloud computing.
+Runespoor improves tail accuracy with analytics-aware SR (ASR) to reconstruct detailed information from compressed data, and content-aware adaptive controller (CAC) to instantly adapt to fast-changing scenes.
+Evaluations show that Runespoor successfully manages the trade-off between bandwidth consumption, overall and tail accuracy.

-Acknowledgement: This work is supported in part by the Hong Kong RGC TRS [T41-603/20-R] and GRF-16215119.
+Acknowledgement: This work is supported in part by the Hong Kong RGC TRS T41-603/20-R and GRF-16215119 and GRF-16213621.
 Kai Chen is the corresponding author of this paper.